LagFeatures#

 X_tr.head()

-Note how multiple lag features were created for each of the numerical variables and added at the back of the dataframe.
+Note how multiple lag features were created for each of the numerical variables and added at the right side of the dataframe.

 ambient_temp module_temp irradiation color \